Juan-Jones/earnonlinemoney/content/blog/google-adsense-monetization.md

 For those who don't know, Google Adsense offers one of the best opportunities to [earn ad revenue]({{< relref "ad-revenue-strategies" >}}).
 Companies or individuals offer a specific amount which they will pay per click to the Adwords program.
 They have two options, Pay Per Click (PPC) or Pay Per Impression (PPI).

-* PPC Model: With the pay-per-click model, website owners earn revenue each time a visitor clicks on an ad displayed on their site.
+PPC Model: With the pay-per-click model, website owners earn revenue each time a visitor clicks on an ad displayed on their site.
 The amount earned per click varies based on factors like ad type, content relevance, and advertiser bids.

-* PPI Model: In the pay-per-impression model, earnings are based on the number of times the ad is displayed (per thousand impressions).
+PPI Model: In the pay-per-impression model, earnings are based on the number of times the ad is displayed (per thousand impressions).
 Website owners receive revenue for every thousand impressions, regardless of clicks.

 ## Google Adsense Monetization Strategies

 Want to maximize your earnings?
-Here are methods to harness the potential of Google Ads and turn clicks into cash:
+Here’s how to leverage Google Ads:

 * Google Ads: AdSense remains a cornerstone for [monetizing websites]({{< relref "how-to-monetize-a-website" >}}).
 By placing targeted ads on your site, you can earn revenue based on user interactions, clicks, or impressions.
-* Display Network Advertising: Utilize Google's expansive Display Network to showcase ads across a vast array of websites, reaching a broader audience and increasing brand visibility.
+* Display Network: Reach a broader audience by showing ads across Google’s vast network of websites.
-* Search Network Campaigns: Craft compelling ad copy and bid on relevant keywords to appear prominently in search results, driving traffic and potential leads to your offerings.
+* Search Network Campaigns: Bid on relevant keywords to get your ads in front of users actively searching for related content.
-* Remarketing Strategies: Implement remarketing campaigns to re-engage previous website visitors who didn't convert.
+* Remarketing: Re-engage visitors who didn’t convert with remarketing campaigns.
 * Affiliate Marketing with Ads: Combine [affiliate marketing opportunities]({{< relref "affiliate-marketing-fundamentals" >}}) with Google Ads to earn commissions by promoting third-party products or services.
-* App Monetization: For app developers, leveraging Google Ads within mobile apps can generate revenue through in-app ads or by promoting other apps or services.
+* App Monetization: Mobile app developers can earn through in-app ads or by promoting other apps.
-* Local Business Advertising: For brick-and-mortar businesses, Google Ads offers targeted local advertising.
+* Local Business Ads: Use Google Ads to target local customers for brick-and-mortar businesses.
-* E-commerce Product Promotion: Drive sales for e-commerce businesses by strategically promoting products through Google Shopping ads, targeting users actively searching for similar items.
+* E-commerce Promotion: Boost e-commerce sales by promoting products with Google Shopping ads to users searching for similar items.

 ### Setting Up a Google Adsense Account